euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 > image poissong

-E.g. An event that usually occurs 4 times a day
+E.g. An event that usually occurs 4 times a day, has an unusual behaviour one day when it occurs 7 times.
+To compute the likelihood of that event happening those 7 times during a day, it would be:
+- $\lambda = 4$
+- Interval = One day
+- $y=7$
+- $Po(4)$

+Its p

 ### Continuous distributions